Skip to content

 Because golden retrievers are so energetic, they have huge appetites.
 But it’s important to know how much to feed them.
 The breed is prone to obesity and joint problems, which can become worse if they are overfed.
 You’ll have to create a feeding plan with your dog’s age, fitness level, and weight in mind.

 How much you feed your dog also depends on the kind of food you give it.
-Using cheaper food filled with fillers means your feeding your dog fewer calories and nutrients, which puts it at risk of being underfed.
+Using cheaper food filled with fillers means you’re feeding your dog fewer calories and nutrients, which puts it at risk of being underfed.

 If you want to know exactly what you’re feeding your dog, consider giving him a raw food diet.
 It will give your dog a shinier coat, bolster its immune system, and help keep its weight in check.